ibz0q/better-moment-card/README.md

       Oh hi <strong>{ { moment } }</strong>
 ```

-You can customize the styling using CSS.
-Use the inbuilt `style:` option to apply styling to the instance.
+Customize styling using CSS: Use the inbuilt `style:` option to apply styling to the instance.

 Each instance (moment) gets it's own CSS ID (moment-0, moment-1 etc) and can be alternatively selected using card-mod. `parentStyle` applies styling to the parent div container.

-Some ideas to get you started
+### Some ideas to get you started

 ```Yaml
 type: custom:better-moment-card